 Do you want more freedom?
-If so what sort of freedom are you seeking, and what do you want it for?
+If so what sort of freedom are you seeking, and how will it assist you to write better novels?
 Seneca’s Letters on ethics begins with the directive to free ourselves.
 This theme is the core of Seneca’s philosophy, and is the central aim of his program in the Letters.

 So what sort of Stoic freedom is at the centre of Seneca’s art of living?